 Frequent visitors know that the LightBoost strobe backlight can eliminate motion blur on computer monitors.
-In articles on Blur Busters and elsewhere such as TFTCentral, you may have heard of the LightBoost percentage adjustment, adjustable either via on-screen menus and/or via ToastyX Strobelight.
+You may have heard of the LightBoost percentage adjustment, adjustable either via on-screen menus and/or via ToastyX Strobelight.
 You may be asking: What is this setting?

 What is the LightBoost setting for?

 The LightBoost setting adjusts the length of the strobe flash of the LightBoost strobe backlight.
 Shorter backlight flashes per refresh, results in lower persistence, which leads to less display motion blur when your eyes are tracking moving objects.

 Higher LightBoost % settings result in a brighter picture and slightly more motion blur.

 Lower LightBoost % settings result in a dimmer picture and slightly less motion blur.

 A very slight decrease in ghosting/crosstalk also occurs at lower LightBoost % settings.

 View www.testufo.com/photo while adjusting LightBoost % setting up/down.

 Photo Comparison by Pursuit Camera